mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Anything new?", I asked her.

 "Not particularly.
-We're still running our typical surplus of root vegetables and fruits.
+We're still running our typical surplus of fruits.
 People always request more of them than they actually need."

 Kipnu chortled, looking at me.
-"Liffa here could probably take the entire surplus herself."
+"Liffa here could probably eat the entire surplus herself."

-"Sweets are my one joy in life," I replied.
-"Anyway, all the farmers I know preserve what they don't sell."
+"Sweets are my one joy in life," I replied with a smile.
+"Shame will never keep me from my one true love.
+Anyway, all the farmers I know dry-preserve what they don't sell."

 "I'll pretend I didn't hear that," said Melna.

 I stirred at the table, and then rose again to go bother Kipnu who had fallen asleep at the stove.
-With a gentle nudge, I moved him away and remove the pot from the focal point.
+With a gentle nudge, I moved him away and removed the pot from the focal point.

-"A bowl would be great," I told him as I fetched a spoon.
+"A leaf would be great," I told him as I fetched a spoon.

-"Ah yea.
-A bowl," he fetched one and set it in front of me to pour into.

 Melna walked over to us to check on the food.
-"Let me make sure it's still like my mother used to make," she took out a spoon and dipped it into the bowl.
-"It's too thick and too hot - add some water"
+"Let me make sure it's still like my mother used to make," she took out a spoon and dipped it into the pot.
+"Too thick - add some water"

 I pulled some water from the dew column at the center of the great room and returned to add it to the mix little by little, waiting for Melna's approval.